 Even though KICA members are "small" schools, they offer big career options - Zoo Science, Sports Management, Law Enforcement and Criminology, Civil Engineering,

 Cyber Security, Video Game and App Design, Ecosperic Studies, and 211 other degree options on their main campuses alone!
+Then learn more about our member schools here.

 If you have been considering a college education, you’ve probably been wondering how you are going to pay for it.
 Student financial aid is monetary assistance